bhklab/handbook/docs/General/Meetings/owl_basics.md

 ## How to find/obtain the Owl

-1. Open the drawer labelled 'OWL' on the filing cabinet under the right end of the whiteboards and pull out the green Owl duffle bag.
+Open the drawer labelled 'OWL' on the filing cabinet under the right end of the whiteboards and pull out the green Owl duffle bag.
-    a.

 If the drawer tower is locked, go to W06 and ask Katy for the key.

 ## How to use the Owl